Komanawa/komanawa-gw-detect-power/docs/index.rst

 * Linear regression from the first point to the last point (detection is a significant slope in the expected direction)
 * Linear regression from the [max|min] point to the last point (detection is a significant slope in the expected direction)
-* Mann-Kendall test from the first point to the last point (requires kendall_stats optional dependency) (detection is a significant slope in the expected direction)
+* Mann-Kendall test from the first point to the last point (requires komanawa-kendall-stats optional dependency) (detection is a significant slope in the expected direction)
-* Mann-Kendall test from the [max|min] point to the last point (requires kendall_stats optional dependency) (detection is a significant slope in the expected direction)
+* Mann-Kendall test from the [max|min] point to the last point (requires komanawa-kendall-stats optional dependency) (detection is a significant slope in the expected direction)
-* MultiPart Mann Kendall/Multipart Seasonal Mann Kendall (requires kendall_stats optional dependency) here if the process identifies any significant breakpoints (within the alpha, no_trend_alpha, and expected slopes) the test records detection.
-See `kendall_stats <https://github.com/Komanawa-Solutions-Ltd/kendall_multipart_kendall#multipartkendall>`_ for more details
+* MultiPart Mann Kendall/Multipart Seasonal Mann Kendall (requires komanawa-kendall-stats optional dependency) here if the process identifies any significant breakpoints (within the alpha, no_trend_alpha, and expected slopes) the test records detection.
+See `komanawa-kendall-stats <https://github.com/Komanawa-Solutions-Ltd/komanawa-kendall-stats#multipartkendall>`_ for more details

 Pettitt test (requires pyhomogeneity optional dependency)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^